focus-editor/focus/LOG.md

 - When the file dialog or finder are open, slightly highlight the pane where files would open should the user click or hit enter
 - When pressing shift+delete, the selection is not removed
-- When switching to a different pane which has a search bar open, don't focus the search bar
 - Fix the whole word matching when creating new cursors (underscore seems to be considered not a word char, but inconsistently)
 - Don't show deleted buffers in the open file dialog, unless there's an editor already open for them

 - Strip trailing whitespace on save
 - Ctrl + [ and Ctrl + ] to indent lines
+    - Need to refactor the input system first
 - Ctrl + Home/End to jump to beginning/end of the file

 - Save editor state on editor operations: